Brent W. Jett Jr.: STS-72

 Space Shuttle Endeavour, piloted by Jett, launched from Kennedy Space Center Launch Complex 39B, January 11, 1996, 09:41 UTC.
 During the 9-day mission the crew retrieved the Japanese Space Flyer Unit launched by NASDA March 18, 1995.
 The crew additionally deployed and retrieved the Office of Aeronautics and Space Technology Flyer (OAST-Flyer) and performed two EVAs with the purpose of preparing techniques for assembling the International Space Station.
 Endavour landed at the Shuttle Landing Facility 20 January 1996, 07:41 UTC.

 STS-81

-Space Shuttle Atlantis, piloted by Jett, lifted off from Kennedy Space Center Launch Complex 39B January 12, 1997, 09:27 UTCThe 10 day mission marked Jett's second space flight.
+Space Shuttle Atlantis, piloted by Jett, lifted off from Kennedy Space Center Launch Complex 39B January 12, 1997, 09:27 UTC The 10 day mission marked Jett's second space flight.
 The mission was the fifth in a series of joint missions between the U.S. Space Shuttle and the Russian Space Station Mir and the second one involving an exchange of U.S. astronauts.
 In five days of docked operations more than three tons of food, water, experiment equipment and samples were moved back and forth between the two spacecraft.
 Atlantis touched down at the Space Shuttle Landing Facility, January 22, 1997, 14:23 UTC.